8 min read

 That's genuinely perfect

-We'd already used Frida to capture what the app sends to the DLL.
+We'd used Frida to capture what the app sends to the DLL.
 Now we needed to see what the DLL sends to the hardware.
-Hook the Windows API functions, trigger our working Python script, and watch what bytes flow through.
+Same trick, one layer deeper: hook the Windows API, trigger our working Python script, watch what bytes flow through.

 This part took some back and forth.
-Claude kept trying to hook the Neewer app and wait for me to click buttons, but we already had a working Python script that could trigger the lights programmatically.
-I had to push back a few times before Claude set up a proper Frida project in TypeScript with Bun that hooked CreateFileW and WriteFile:
+Claude kept trying to hook the Neewer app and wait for me to click buttons, even though we already had a Python script that could trigger the lights programmatically.
+I pushed back a few times before Claude set up a proper Frida project in TypeScript with Bun that hooked CreateFileW and WriteFile:

 const createFileW = kernel32.findExportByName("CreateFileW");